Self-Assessment Service Privacy Policy

 • To retrieve your GP practice electronic healthcare record for utilisation within the referral form generated

-• To report on anonymised data arising from the GP practice (e.g. how many patients are completing self-assessments from your GP practice)
+• To anonymise data arising from the GP practice for reporting purposes (e.g. how many patients are completing self-assessments from your GP practice)

 Organisation Data Service (ODS) codes of receiving NHS organisations